Protect Excel Java with GroupDocs.Editor

 Quick Answers

-- What library helps protect Excel with Java?
-GroupDocs.Editor for Java
+- What library helps protect Excel Java?
+GroupDocs.Editor for Java.

-- Can I open a password‑protected workbook without the password?
-You can attempt it, but a
+- Can I open a password‑protected workbook without a password?
+No – attempting this throws

-IncorrectPasswordExceptionand inform the user. - Is it possible to set a new password when saving?
-Yes, using
+IncorrectPasswordExceptionand prompt the user again. - Is it possible to set a new password when saving?
+Yes, call

 SpreadsheetSaveOptions.setPassword. - Do I need a license for production use?
-A valid GroupDocs.Editor license is required for production deployments.
+A valid GroupDocs.Editor license is required for any production deployment.

 Why protect Excel with Java?